SystemsApproach/private5g/arch.rst

 might be private (i.e., operated by the enterprise), public (i.e., operated by a commercial cloud provider), or some combination of the two (i.e., not all centralized elements need to run in the same cloud).

 Also shown in :numref:`Figure %s <fig-hybrid>` is a centralized *Control and Management Platform*.
-This represents all the functionality needed to offer Aether as a managed service, with system administrators using a portal exported by this platform to operate the underlying infrastructure and services within their enterprise.
+This is Aether's version of the "Management Layer" depicted in :numref:`Figure %s <fig-intent>`, and it represents all the functionality needed to offer Aether as a managed cloud service, with system administrators using a portal exported by this platform to operate the underlying infrastructure and services within their enterprise.

 Once we deconstruct the individual components in more details in the next three chapters, we return to the question of how the resulting